Brocken History, Family Crest & Coats of Arms

 Early History of the Brocken family

-Another 187 words (13 lines of text) covering the years 1533, 1680, and 1747 are included under the topic Early Brocken History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brocken research.
+Another 105 words (8 lines of text) covering the years 1533, 1680, and 1747 are included under the topic Early Brocken History in all our PDF Extended History products and printed products wherever possible.